3.3.2 Family Group Conference

 Where a recommendation for an FGC is made at a CLA Statutory Review, the following procedures apply:

-- The recommendation for an FGC is recorded within the Review Decisions, including an outline of the issues the FGC should address;
+- The recommendation for an FGC is recorded within the Review Decisions;

 - The child's Social Worker approaches the family within five working days of the recommendation being made and ascertains whether the family wishes to access the FGC Service;